stivex001/starting_php/README.md

-This repo contains a simple calculator design using HTML, CSS and Javascript
+This repo contains documents my journey into php world